abangiraprecious/resources/README.md

 # Resources Guide

-This document organizes useful resources for various topics, including design, royalty-free images, mockups, and miscellaneous interests.
-Each section contains curated links to websites and tools that can help you with your creative and productivity needs.
+This document organizes useful resources for various topics, including design, royalty-free images, mockups, and my many miscellaneous interests.
+Each section contains curated links to websites and tools for just about anything.
 ---

 ## Design Resources